People's assessors: Selection

-The court will determine the number of seats for assessors it need with approval from the standing committee of corresponding people's congress and the corresponding higher court.
-The assessors can be chosen from a pool of candidates from (1) random selection of residents over 28 years old in the court's jurisdiction, should be five times of the total seats as determined, (2) applications, and (3) recommendations by local communities.
+The court will determine the number of seats for assessors it needs with approval from the standing committee of the corresponding people's congress and the corresponding higher court.
+The assessors can be chosen from a pool of candidates from (1) a random selection of residents over 28 years old in the court's jurisdiction, which should be five times of the total seats as determined, (2) applications, and (3) recommendations by local communities.
 The eligibility of the candidates will be determined by judicial administrative organs in consultation with the police and the court.
 The judicial administrative organs will then select assessors from eligible candidates in consultation with the court.
 No more than one fifth of the seats can be filled by candidates via applications or recommendations.
 The list of assessors should be published five days before appointment for public scrutiny, then submit for approval from standing committee of corresponding people's congress.
-After appointment made by standing committee of corresponding people's congress, the assessors should swear oath to uphold the constitution in public.
-I, as a people's assessor of People's Republic of China, swear to be loyal of the country, of the people, and of the constitution and laws, to participate in the judicial process lawfully, to fulfill my duties faithfully, to upload honesty and integrity, to make impartial judgement, and to defend the justice of the society.
+After an appointment made by the standing committee of corresponding people's congress, the assessors should swear an oath to uphold the constitution in public.I, as a people's assessor of People's Republic of China, swear to be loyal of the country, of the people, and of the constitution and laws, to participate in the judicial process lawfully, to fulfill my duties faithfully, to upload honesty and integrity, to make impartial judgement, and to defend the justice of the society.